Dominant culture

 In a society, culture is established and directed by the individuals with most power (hegemony).
 In a culture, a group of people that have the ability to hold power over social institutions and influence the rest of the society's beliefs and actions is considered dominant.
-A dominant culture, or cultural hegemony, is established in a society by a group of individuals that direct the ruling ideas, values, and beliefs that become the dominant worldview of a society.
+A dominant culture is established in a society by a group of individuals that direct the ruling ideas, values, and beliefs that become the dominant worldview of a society.
 Individuals from the dominant culture spread their dominant ideologies through institutions such as education, religion, and politics.
-Dominant culture make use of media and laws to spread their ideologies as well.
+A dominant culture makes use of media and laws to spread their ideologies as well.
 Furthermore, a dominant culture can be promoted deliberately and by the suppression of minority cultures or subcultures.

 The culture that is dominant within a particular geopolitical entity can change over time in response to internal or external factors, but one is usually very resilient.
-Antonio Gramsci imply that the masses are in the grip of a monolithic ruling class.
+Antonio Gramsci has written that the masses are in the grip of a monolithic ruling class.
 However, the overall picture that Gramsci provides is not a static, closed system of ruling-class domination.
-Rather, it is a society in constant process, where the creation of counter-hegemonies remains a live option.
+Rather, he states that a society is in constant process, where the creation of counter-hegemonies remains a live option.

 The concept of a dominant culture, or the concept of hegemony, originated in Ancient Greece.
 Although Vladimir Lenin, a politician and a political theorist, defined the concept as “Domination,” Gramsci redefined it as “An intellectual and moral leadership directed by contradictory political and, cultural agents and organizations.”
 He called these organizations “organic and traditional intellectuals” which represented the interest of the working class.

 Examples of dominant cultures

+United States

 In the United States, for example, a distinction is often made between the indigenous culture of Native Americans, and a dominant culture that may be described as "WASP", "Anglo", "white", "middle class", and so on.
 Some Native Americans are seen as being part of the culture of their own tribe, community, or family, while simultaneously participating in the dominant culture of America as a whole.
 Also, ethnic groups are said to exist in the United States in relation to a dominant culture, generally seen as English-speaking, of European ancestry, and Protestant Christian faith.
 Asian Americans, Jews, African Americans, Latinos, and Deaf people, among others, are seen as facing a choice to oppose, be opposed by, assimilate into, acculturate (i.e. exist alongside), or otherwise react to the dominant culture.